-Another important attribute that the economy expects from both greenfield FDI and M&A activities is a general condition for improving human capital and its accumulation process as highlighted in the result of Wang and Wong (2004).
-We also realize that at some point, there exists the question "Is greenfield FDI better than M&A?"
-Lall (2002) and other works find the question groundless and again Wang and Wong (2004) provide a suitable answer for such consideration in Vietnam that is the answer lies in an adequate preparation and resource for human capital accumulation, not the M&A per se.
-Te Velde (2001) emphasizes a critical need for implementing an effective competition policy and this proves to be of primary concern in the case of Vietnam where the socio-cultural context favours some interest groups which could undermine the effort of building its market economy in transition (Vuong & Tran, 2009(b)).

-Although there are different forms of FDI in Vietnam's economy, Raff et al., (2006) find a strong interdependence among different modes, i.e., greenfield investment, acquisition of or merger with domestic companies, joint venture or any other kind of co-operation.
-It has been suggestive that greenfield investment decision has something to deal with export opportunities.
+Another important attribute that the economy expects from both greenfield FDI and M&A activities is a general condition for improving human capital and its accumulation process, as highlighted in the result of Wang and Wong (2004).
+We also realize that at some points, there exist question "Is greenfield FDI better than M&A?"
+Lall (2002) and other works find the question groundless, and again Wang and Wong (2004) provide a suitable answer for such consideration in Vietnam, that is the answer lies in an adequate preparation and resource for human capital accumulation, not the M&A per se.
+Te Velde (2001) emphasizes a critical need for implementing an effective competition policy, and this proves to be of primary concern in the case of Vietnam, where the socio-cultural context favors some interest groups, which could undermine the effort of building its market economy in transition (Vuong and Tran, 2009(b)).
+Although there are different forms of FDI in Vietnam's economy, Raff et al. (2006) find a strong interdependence among different modes, i.e. greenfield investment, acquisition of or merger with domestic companies, joint venture, or any other kind of cooperation.
+They suggest that the profitability of greenfield investment relative to exporting determines the outside options of local firms and hence their decision of whether to accept a merger or joint venture offer.
 If greenfield investment is more profitable than exporting, this reduces the price the multinational has to offer to acquire a local firm with the consequence that a TNC may prefer M&A to greenfield investment.
-This result is consistent with real-world practices and considerations during M&As in Vietnam and not only limited to TNCs but it generally holds for mergers among Vietnamese firms and even in case Vietnamese firms acquire part of TNCs.
+This result is consistent with real-world practices and considerations during mergers and acquisitions in Vietnam, and not only limited to TNCs, but it generally holds for mergers among Vietnamese firms, and even in case Vietnamese firms acquire part of TNCs.

-We also see the relevance of both FDI and M&A with Calderón et al., (2004) which looks closely into the fact that acquisition of existing assets by M&A has grown rapidly since the 1990s.
-Their results provide us with an important implication on the likely effect of M&A to the politically correct speaking, 'equitization' process in Vietnam (where state-owned firms become multi-ownership through sales of shares to the management, staff, strategic business partners and the public).
-Using the data from 72 countries from 1987 to 2001, Calderon et al., suggest that in all samples, higher M&A is typically followed by higher greenfield investment, while the reserve is true only for the countries.
-In general, FDI inflows usually induce domestic investments, at some time lag.
-However, there has been no firm evidence that domestic investments would likely cause to FDI flow.
-FDI inflows do not necessarily establish the cause of subsequent economic growth in the recipient economies but these investments rather respond positively to the economies with significantly improved growth rates.

-In the light of this, we see the consistency shown by high growth sub-periods in Vietnam inducing fast-growing inward FDI and a surge in M&A in 2006-2007.
+We also see the relevance of both FDI and M&A with Calderón et al. (2004) which looks closely into the fact that acquisition of existing assets by M&A has grown rapidly since 1990s.
+Their results provide us with an important implication on likely effect of M&A to the, politically correct speaking, 'equitization' process in Vietnam (where state-owned firms become multi-ownership through sales of shares to management, staff, strategic business partners and the public).
+Using data from 72 countries from 1987 to 2001, Calderón et al. suggest that in all samples higher M&A is typically followed by higher greenfield investment, while the reserve is true only for developing countries.
+In industrial and developing countries alike, both types of FDI lead domestic investment, but not the reverse.
+Neither type of FDI appears to precede economic growth in both developing and industrial countries, but FDI does respond positively to increases in the growth rate.
+In light of this, we see the consistency shown by high growth sub-periods in Vietnam inducing fast-growing inward FDI, and a surge in M&A in 2006-2007.

-We also note that six years after its inception in July 2000, Vietnam stock market started growing quickly in 2006, providing a new source of liquidity for business firms in Vietnam, including FDI enterprises in various industries.
+We also note that six years after its inception in July 2000, Vietnam Stock Market started growing quickly in 2006, providing a new source of liquidity for business firms in Vietnam, including FDI enterprises in various industries.
 Now FDI, M&A and portfolio investments have become more interdependent in reality.
-This point is brought up also by Tolmunen and Torstila (2005) saying that firms that have a near plan for listing usually induce more M&A intents and realizations.
+This point is brought up also in Tolmunen and Torstila (2005) saying that firms that have a near plan for listing usually induce more M&A intents and realizations.
 The reality in Vietnam's emerging capital market in 2006-2009 has thus far been consistent with this argument.